rorymcginnis1/todoList/README.md

 ## description

-A todo list application with CRUD functionalities for task management.
+A todo list application with CRUD functionalities for task management from scratch.
 Designed and Integrated RESTful APIs to streamline task data access.
 Implimneted user-friendly features for toggling task completion status as well as addition and deletion, enhancing the users task management.